shubhamv108/ood-interactive-v-response/README.md

 Build retry for the following scenario:

-If User waits for more than 1 minute before providing their input.
+If actors.User waits for more than 1 minute before providing their input.
 Candidate can chose to model timeout in the code; or Can expect a timeout event provides a wrong input